 WordPress should now automatically switch to the secure version of ‘HTTPS’ if you changed ‘HTTP’ to ‘HTTPS.’

-If you modify it and get an error on the front end, you either didn’t install the SSL certificate correctly or your page contains references to non-secure things (e.g., a link to http://www.somewhereelse.com).
+If you modify it and get an error on the front end, you either didn’t install the SSL certificate correctly or your page references non-secure things (e.g., a link to http://www.somewhereelse.com).

 Per-page SEO settings for WordPress